robfatland/nexus/bash/index.md

 ```

-This is run using `source pull.sh` and it "pays for itself" in workflow time once the
+This is run by: `source pull.sh`.
+It pays for its setup time once the number of repos
-number of repos to synch exceeds 1.
+to synch exceeds 1.

-If using Docker to build containers on the PC: Check that `docker` runs properly in
-`bash`.
-If `docker` could not be found, one workaround is to start the Docker *app*
-which seems to activate docker integration with WSL-2.

 The notes that follow on this page for configuring Linux on a cloud VM apply in some